HMaker/python-cdp/docs/api/preload.rst

       :undoc-members:
       :exclude-members: from_json, to_json

-.. autoclass:: PreloadEnabledState
+.. autoclass:: PreloadingStatus
       :members:
       :undoc-members:
       :exclude-members: from_json, to_json

-.. autoclass:: PreloadingStatus
+.. autoclass:: PrefetchStatus
       :members:
       :undoc-members:
       :exclude-members: from_json, to_json